zli117/EInk-Calendar/README.md

 ## Get started
 First you need to get a few components:
  * Raspberry pi (2 or 3 or zero) and SD card
- * EInk display: Waveshare 7.5 inch black and what display
+ * EInk display: Waveshare 7.5 inch black and white display
  * A 7.5 inch photo frame

 Then clone this repo and install the dependencies